openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

-If the left-hand operand is of the promoted type *long*, then only six lowest-order bits of the right-hand operand specify the shift distance (as if using a bitwise logical AND operator '&' with the mask value *0x3f* or *0b111111* the right-hand operand), and thus it is always within the inclusive range of *0* through *63*.
+If the left-hand operand is of the promoted type *long*, then only six lowest-order bits of the right-hand operand specify the shift distance (as if using a bitwise logical AND operator '&' with the mask value *0x3f* or *0b111111* the right-hand operand).
+Thus, it is always within the inclusive range of *0* through *63*.

-Shift operations are performed on the two’s-complement integer representation of the value of the left operand at runtime.
+Shift operations are performed on the two’s-complement integer representation of the value of the left-hand operand at runtime.

 The value of *n* << *s* is *n* left-shifted by *s* bit positions.
-It is quivalent to multiplication by two to the power *s* even in case of an overflow.
+It is equivalent to multiplication by two to the power *s* even in case of an overflow.

 .. index::